dacrands/flask-smart-monitor/README.md

 Heroku is free and easy to use.
 Here is the ["Getting Started on Heroku with Python" tutorial](https://devcenter.heroku.com/articles/getting-started-with-python).
 Heroku has excellent documentation, so please be sure to finish their tutorial before proceeding.

 ### Create a New App
-So you should know how to do this, but just as a refresher.
+You should know how to do this, but just as a refresher:

 ```
 heroku create
 ```

-Then push the repo.
+Then push the repo...
 ```
 git push heroku master
 ```